scottwwhitman/oop-game-training/readme.md

 2. Can a player type in their name to see custom win messages?
 3. Can you enable a reset button to restart the race?
 4. How about a win counter that spans across multiple races?

-As you work, you can edit this README to add a section at the top with your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
-Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!